 Contract templates are pre-defined forms containing standard clauses, fields, and variables that can be reused across multiple negotiations.
 Using these templates helps standardize documents, reduce rework, and increase the productivity of legal and finance teams.

-Definition and strategic role
+Definition and strategic role of contract models

 Models contracts These are documents that already come with a fixed structure of clauses (such as payment terms, responsibilities, deadlines), fields for variable data (names, values, dates), and specific areas for signatures.
 They are designed to be reused whenever a similar agreement needs to be formalized.
 This approach prevents your team from writing contracts from scratch every time, facilitates legal review, and ensures consistency between different documents.

-Benefits for legal and financial professionals.
+Benefits of contract templates for legal and financial purposes.

 For legal departments, templates save review time, reduce typos, and help maintain consistency across different agreements.
 In finance, this means less discrepancy between contracts with clients, suppliers, or partners, and a more predictable workflow.
 Standardized templates also speed up quoting, negotiation, and signing, positively impacting the company's cash flow.